droidecahedron/npm2100_nrf54l15_BFG/README.md

 <img width="493" height="153" alt="image" src="https://github.com/user-attachments/assets/311fb2f6-b230-432c-b026-525681e19da5" />

 ## BLE Data
 The regulator output voltages and battery percentage have independent characteristics to read over BLE, but for demonstration purposes there is a summary characteristic to read all the values out as a string.
 (See the [example output](#example-output) section for more information.)

-Below is a table summary:
+### Table Summary
 Statistic|Permissions|Unit|Individual Characteristic
 ---|---|---|----
 Battery Percentage|Read|%|Yes